Craig Mack Dead At 46: The Cause Of Death Of The ‘Flava In Ya Ear’ Rapper Revealed

-Craig Mack, who rose to fame in the 90’s for his hit single “Flava In Ya Ear” has died at the age of 46.
+Craig Mack, who rose to fame in the 90s for his hit single “Flava In Ya Ear,” has died at the age of 46.
 Mack was signed to Diddy’s Bad Boy record label during its golden era.
 The 46-year-old rapper’s cause of death was heart failure, according to multiple reports.

 The late rapper died of heart failure at a hospital near his residence, according to the New York Daily News.
 Mack’s cause of death was not a surprise, according to a friend Alvin Toney, who is a producer that worked with Craig Mack on his debut album.